CHTC/chtc-website-source/_uw-research-computing/inter-submit.md

 universe = vanilla
 log = interactive.log

-# Currently there is a bug that requires there to be an executable for the interactive job to work.
+# There is a bug in the current version of HTCondor that requires there to be an executable for the interactive job to work.
 #   Choice of "hostname" was arbitrary.
 executable = /bin/hostname